 Axelrod's discovery of the reuptake of neurotransmitters by the originating nerve ending provided a new model for understanding the metabolism and regulation of neurotransmitters.
 His research suggested that mental states were the result of complicated physiology and brain chemistry, rather than the sole result of psychological or environmental factors.
 This ushered in an era of pharmacological drugs that were designed to inhibit or stimulate neurotransmitters in the nervous system.
 The antidepressant drugs known as tricyclics prevent the pre-synaptic reuptake of dopamine.
-By contrast, the anti-schizophrenia medication reserpine greatly reduces the release of neurotransmitters.
+By contrast, reserpine (which had limited use as an anti-psychotic agent in the early 1950s, and was later used to control hypertension) greatly reduces the release of neurotransmitters.
 Today's antidepressant drugs still rely on Axelrod's discoveries about neurotransmitter reuptake, although the emphasis on monoamine oxidase inhibitors (MAOIs) has shifted to that of selective serotonin reuptake inhibitors (SSRIs), such as Prozac, which relieve symptoms of both depression and anxiety.

 After he received the Nobel Prize in Physiology or Medicine in 1970, Axelrod became a visible public figure.
 He made concerted efforts to translate the complexities of his laboratory work--and the work of other researchers in neuroscience--for a larger lay audience.
 In 1974, he published a well-received article for Scientific American on the varied functions of neurotransmitters.
 Axelrod also gave many informative and often entertaining interviews about new developments in psychopharmacology to national and international journalists.
 In 1973, for example, when a reporter for the St. Paul Dispatch of Minnesota asked Axelrod about the perceived dangers of drugs like marijuana, he replied, "There's all kinds of mythology on marijuana, and it's a pity, because it's a legal [and not a health] problem."